General Info – summary

 Tree

-This most impressive big Tree is usually up to 25m high.
+This most impressive big Tree is usually up to 20m high – occasionally more.
 It has a straightish (photo 189) cylindrical trunk and often with a conspicuous flat, wide spreading Crown (photo 192).
 Twigs (1-year-old current branch segments) are covered with rusty grey-brown, velvety hairs and end with pinkish growing tips.
 This plant may also be a multi-stemmed shrub.
 The tree is unarmed (there are no spines present on any part of the plant).
-New growth is reddish.
-The Bark (photo 188) is grey to yellowish brown and may be smooth to rough with shallow squares that do not peel off like those in Vachellia sieberiana (the paper-bark tree).
+The usually rough Bark (photo 188) is grey to yellowish brown and may be smooth with shallow squares that do not peel off like those in Vachellia sieberiana (the paper-bark tree).

 Leaves

-Leaves develop horizontally in a similar manner to the maiden hair fern (Adiantum sp.).
-Each leaf is up to 24 x 15 ++cm and is bipinnate (compound: twice-pinnate leaves.
+Leaves develop in a similar manner to the maiden hair fern (Adiantum sp.).
+Each leaf may reach 24 x 15cm and is bipinnate (compound: twice-pinnate leaves.
 The rachis – central axis, has lateral Pinnae “branches” not leaflets and the Pinnules “leaflets” are on these “side branches”).
-Leaves are up to 40cm long and grow horizontally (photo 192 above).
-They have 4-11 pairs of Pinnae, each of which bears 6-15 pairs of leaflets.
+Leaves are up to 40cm long and grow horizontally (photo 192 under Tree).
+They have 4-8 pairs of Pinnae, each of which bears 6-15 pairs of leaflets.
 On this deciduous tree, the young hairy, alternate Leaves are pinkish-red and tend to be folded.
-With maturity Leaflets become dark green above and have yellowish hairs – especially below where they are also lighter green and rough.
-Except near the leaf apex (photo 191E), leaflets are almost rectangular and up to 2 x 0,8cm (photo 191).
-They have an unusual Midrib that runs diagonally across the leaflets (photo 191E).
-The Rachis (main leaf axis) is hairy.
+With maturity, Leaflets become dark green above and have yellowish hairs – especially below where they are also lighter green and rough.
+Except near the leaf apex (photo 191E), leaflets may be almost rectangular and up to 2 x 0,8cm (photo 191).
+Leaflets have an unusual Midrib that runs diagonally across the leaflets (photo 191E).
+The Rachis (here the main leaf axis) is hairy.
 The hairy Petiole (leaf stalk) is 2,5-7cm long and has a swollen base (photo 190).
-Petiolules (leaflet stalks) are absent.
-A large sessile gland occurs on the upper surface – near the base.
-Stipules (basal appendage of the petiole) are large, shield-like and not spinescent (spiny).
+Petiolules (leaflet stalks) are absent (photo 191E).
+A large sessile gland occurs on the velvety upper surface – near the base.
+Stipules (basal appendage of the petiole) are large, shield-like and not spinescent (not spiny).
 Picked leaves soon fold up (similar to Mimosa pudica when touched).
 However, the process here is much slower.

 Flowers

 These plants are monoecious (having both male and female reproductive organs on the same plant).
-The sweet-scented, creamy white Flowers usually appear with the new leaves and stand up above them.
+The sweet-scented, creamy white attractive Flowers usually appear with the new leaves and stand up above them.
 They develop in a relatively large, globose, half-spherical Inflorescence supported by a Peduncle (stalk of flower cluster).
 Although fewer in number, the individual Flowers are larger than most Albizia species and are either bisexual (shorter, outer flowers) or male (larger inner flowers).
 Each flower is 5‑merous (referring to the number of parts) and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than one plane passing through the axis).
 The bell-shaped whitish and externally hairy Calyx is small – up to 5mm long and the Sepals are joined to about halfway up.
-The Corolla has the greenish white Petals in a funnel shaped tube up to 1,3cm long.
+The Corolla has 5 greenish white Petals in a funnel shape and double the length of the sepal tube (up to 1,3cm long).
 The Vexillum (standard petal) is shortly clawed and obovate (egg-shaped – with the narrower end at the base).
 The 2 wing petals are free and the remaining 2 keel petals are joined.

 Fruit